Essential Health Screening Tests for All Women

 Blood Pressure Test for High Blood Pressure

 More strain is placed on your arteries and heart when you have high blood pressure.
 “If your blood pressure remains uncontrolled, the arteries may suffer damage and weaken over time,” said Dr Michael Wong, Family Physician & Consultant, Raffles Medical.
-“These weakened or damaged arteries become less elastic over time, and are more likely to clog up and increase one’s risk of heart attack and stroke.”
+“Weakened or damaged arteries become less elastic and are more likely to clog up, which increases your risk of heart attack and stroke.”

-You can start getting your blood pressure checked from age 18 onwards.
-Depending on your initial measurement, you may need to get it measured once every two years, or once every year.
+You can start getting your blood pressure checked from the age of 18 onwards.
+Depending on your initial measurement, you may need to get it measured once every two years or once every year.

 Your blood pressure reading consists of two components: